doged-io/doged/contrib/README.md

 for Debian-based Linux systems.
 If you compile doged/doge-qt yourself, there are some useful files here.

 ### [Signing](/contrib/signing)
-PGP keys used for signing Dogecash [release](/doc/release-process.md) results.
+PGP keys used for signing doged [release](/doc/release-process.md) results.

 ### [MacDeploy](/contrib/macdeploy) ###
 Scripts and notes for Mac builds.